jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "Your chromesthesia?"

-"Still offline.
-Everything's just... regular colored.
-It's unsettling."
+"Different.
+Not gone, but... transformed.
+Your voice used to be simple amber.
+Now it's like... gold shot through with copper wire.
+Beautiful, but carrying the weight of what we've been through."
 He signed the discharge forms with his left hand, right arm immobilized in a sling.
 "Maya found you?"

 "Yes."